 The project charter should contain all the elements described above.
 They can be abbreviated or elaborated upon depending on the organization’s culture, environment, level of planning, project management maturity, and best practices.
 It can also depend on the size of the project.

 Overall, a successful project begins with a well written project charter that can be used to sell your project, measure progress, is a reference point for avoiding and settling disputes and a guide to keep the projects end solution as the focal point.

-If you are looking for additional support, download RMC’s FREE project charter template to use with your next project.
-If you are looking for further project management resources, consider Rita Mulcahy’s Exam Prep book.
+If you are looking for additional support, download RMC’s FREE project charter template to use on your next project.
+Want further project management resources, consider Rita Mulcahy’s PMP Exam Prep book.
 It’s a great resource for project managers, even if you are not preparing for the PMP exam.